What is a Watershed?

 Water moves in a cycle

-Watershed = An area of land that drains to a common point
+Watershed = Area of land draining to a common point

 Think about your local creek or river.
 Where does it start?
 What kind of land does it flow through?
 Where does it end up?
 That whole area is a watershed, also called a drainage or basin.